4DmultiMATS

 PROJECT TEAM

-Prof. Dr. R. Mülhaupt (Project Coordinator)
+Prof. Dr. Rolf Mülhaupt (Project Coordinator), Benjamin Stolz

-Plant Biomechanics Group Freiburg, Freiburg University
+Plant Biomechanics Group Freiburg, University of Freiburg

 Oral Biotechnology, Freiburg University Hospital

-Prof. Dr. T. Steinberg
+Prof. Dr. Thorsten Steinberg

 Institute for Computational Design and Construction, University of Stuttgart